Michael Anton: Career

 Anton was a speechwriter and press secretary for New York Mayor Rudy Giuliani.
 He later took a mid-level job at the United States National Security Council (NSC) in the administration of President George W. Bush.
 He worked as the press secretary of national security advisor Condoleezza Rice.
 In 2005, Anton left the U.S. government and became a speechwriter for Rupert Murdoch at News Corp.
 He then worked as director of communications at the investment bank Citigroup, and a year and a half as managing director of investing firm BlackRock.

-Anton joined the U.S. National Security Council as deputy assistant to the president for strategic communications in February 2017.
+Anton joined the NSC as deputy assistant to the president for strategic communications in February 2017.
 He resigned on April 8, 2018, the evening before John R. Bolton became Trump's national security advisor.
 He then joined Hillsdale College's Kirby Center Graduate School of Government.
+He also became a Claremont Institute senior fellow during this time.

 In December 2020, Trump appointed Anton to a four-year term on the National Board for Education Sciences, which advises the Department of Education on scientific research and investments.

-According to The Washington Post in November 2024, Anton was a leading candidate to be deputy national security advisor under President-elect Donald Trump's second term, but removed himself from consideration after learning the National Security Council would include a position for Sebastian Gorka.
-In December 2024, President-elect Trump nominated Anton to serve as the director of policy planning at the US State Department.
-Anton participated in the 2025 Iran-United States negotiations at the expert level.
+According to The Washington Post in November 2024, Anton was a leading candidate to be Donald Trump's deputy national security advisor, but removed himself from consideration after learning the National Security Council would include a position for Sebastian Gorka.
+In December 2024, Trump nominated Anton to serve as the director of policy planning at the State Department.
+Anton participated in the 2025 Iran–United States negotiations.

-In August 2025, Anton was set to leave the Department of State after having written the national security strategy; sources told Politico that Anton grew frustrated with Sergio Gor and foreign policy processes of the administration.
+In August 2025, Anton was set to leave the Department of State after having written the national security strategy; sources told Politico that Anton grew frustrated with Sergio Gor and the foreign policy processes of the administration.